saxon1964/neovim-tips/README.md

 - **Word-based search**: Intelligent search that matches all words (e.g., "insert character" finds "character to insert")
 - **Live markdown rendering**: Preview rendered descriptions with full markdown support
 - **Simple navigation**: Seamless mouse and keyboard navigation with smart mode switching
+- **Copy-friendly**: Easy copying of tip content and code snippets from both picker and daily tip
 - **Cursor preservation**: Returns to your exact cursor position and mode after closing
 - Support for categories, tags, and rich text
 - Lazy loading for optimal startup performance
-- The plugin comes with a starting set of ~600 curated tips
+- The plugin comes with a starting set of 900+ curated tips
 - You can add/edit unlimited number of personal tips stored in a configurable file
 - User tips with configurable prefixes to prevent conflicts with builtin tips
 - Automatic title conflict detection and warnings